Project Detail

 Solution

-I built a full-stack Flask application structured around three blueprints: public routes, an admin blueprint, and a REST API.
-All project data lives in PostgreSQL via SQLAlchemy, and the admin dashboard handles everything — full CRUD on projects, media uploads, tag management, contact messages, and automated JSON backups before every write.
-A GitHub Actions CI/CD pipeline runs the full test suite on every push and deploys to Railway only when tests pass.
-The snapshot sync system keeps local and production databases in sync by treating admin_snapshot.json as the authoritative source of truth — deletions on the live site commit an updated snapshot to GitHub, which the local dev environment picks up on the next pull and restart.
+I built a full-stack Flask application structured around four blueprints: public routes, an admin blueprint, a REST API, and an AI assistant.
+All project data lives in PostgreSQL via SQLAlchemy.
+The admin dashboard handles full CRUD on projects, media uploads to Cloudflare R2, tag management, contact messages, and automated JSON backups before every write.
+A GitHub Actions CI/CD pipeline runs the full test suite on every push and deploys to Railway via railway up only when tests pass.
+The AI assistant uses RAG — LangChain, ChromaDB, and local sentence-transformers embeddings — to answer questions about the portfolio, with Groq's Llama 3 as the LLM.

 Challenges

-The trickiest part was making the snapshot sync genuinely reliable.
-Early on, deleting a project on the live site wouldn't stick — the next deploy would restore it because the sync only ever upserted and never deleted.
-I had to redesign it as authoritative: any project in the database that isn't in the snapshot gets removed on startup.
-Getting the CI/CD pipeline stable also took a few iterations — Railway token naming conventions, GitHub Actions path filters, and the interaction between Railway's own auto-deploy and the Actions workflow all needed careful untangling before deploys were consistent.
+Making the snapshot sync genuinely reliable was the hardest part — early on, deleting a project on the live site wouldn't stick because the sync only ever upserted and never deleted.
+I had to redesign it as authoritative: any project not in the snapshot gets removed on startup.
+Getting the deploy pipeline stable took several iterations: Railway token naming, GitHub Actions path filters, and Railway's own auto-deploy interacting with the Actions workflow all needed untangling.
+Later, migrating media to Cloudflare R2 introduced its own challenge — the repo's 430+ tracked images exceeded Railway's upload size limit, requiring a full R2 migration and a .railwayignore strategy to keep deploy payloads small while keeping GitHub as a permanent backup.

 Results / Metrics

-The portfolio is live at xavieroc.dev and demonstrates the full stack I worked through during 100 Days of Code — Flask, SQLAlchemy, REST API design, admin tooling, media handling, testing with pytest, and deployment with Docker and Railway.
-Building the admin dashboard from scratch instead of reaching for Flask-Admin was absolutely the right call — it forced me to implement auth, CSRF protection, file handling, and backup logic myself, which is where the real learning happened.
-If I rebuilt it today I'd add richer media editing and role-based admin permissions, but as a capstone it covers everything I set out to prove.
+The portfolio is live at xavieroc.dev and demonstrates the full stack worked through during 100 Days of Code — Flask, SQLAlchemy, REST API design, admin tooling, RAG pipelines, media management with Cloudflare R2, testing with pytest, and deployment with Docker and Railway.
+The AI assistant answers real questions about the projects using a vector store built from the portfolio data.
+Building the admin dashboard from scratch instead of reaching for Flask-Admin forced implementation of auth, CSRF protection, file handling, and backup logic — which is where the real learning happened.

 Screenshots